Jordan was my first trip to the Middle East and it quickly became one of my all-time favorite destinations!

-I would recommend bringing US dollars to Jordan and then change it to dinars once you’re there.
+I would recommend bringing US dollars to Jordan and then changing it to dinars once you’re there.
 It’s possible to change dinars back to any foreign currency if you don’t need them anymore.

 Where to stay in Petra

-Featuring free Wi-Fi, the 5-star Mövenpick Resortis at the to the ancient city of Petra.
+Featuring free Wi-Fi, the 5-star Mövenpick Resort Petra is located directly at the entrance to the ancient city of Petra.
 The hotel’s rooftop garden terrace offers views of the hills.
 The spacious rooms feature white linen and bright windows.

 2. Wadi Rum